Kim-Jae-Wook-Projects/Thesis/README.md

 ## 📦 Where to Look Next

-- For module-level details and how the pipeline is wired together, see `source_code/README.md`.
+- For module-level details and how the pipeline is wired together, see `source_code/DoNotReadMe.md`.
-- For the relaxed-config variants used in Section 4 evaluations, see `source_code/for_Track3_Test/README.md`.
+- For the relaxed-config variants used in Section 4 evaluations, see `source_code/for_Track3_Test/DoNotReadMe.md`.
-- For raw evaluation data and statistical analysis, see the `results/`, `survey/`, and `stats/` directories.